compomics/fragmentation-analyzer/README.md

 See the [screenshots](#screenshots) for examples of the tool in action.

-*Fragmentation Analyzer* has been developed by Harald Barsnes ([http://iieng.iportal.uib.no/ University of Bergen, Norway]) under the guidance of [http://www.vib.be/Research/EN/Research+Departments/Department+of+Medical+Protein+Research/Lennart+Martens/ Prof. Dr. Lennart Martens].
+*Fragmentation Analyzer* has been developed by Harald Barsnes ([University of Bergen, Norway](http://iieng.iportal.uib.no/)) under the guidance of [Prof. Dr. Lennart Martens](http://www.vib.be/en/research/scientists/Pages/Lennart-Martens%20Lab.aspx).

 [Go to top of page](#fragmentation-analyzer)